 The STA believes this Pattern Book of EN tested systems to be the first of its kind, not seen in the timber frame sector before.
-The EN tested systems and best practise recommendations provide a comprehensive package of information for the design, specification and construction of timber frame buildings, up to 11m upper floor level and where the statutory guidance for fire resistance is acceptable.
+The EN tested systems and good practice recommendations provide a comprehensive package of information for the design, specification and construction of timber frame buildings that are acceptable under the Building Regulation statutory guidance for fire resistance time periods.